ObaidUrRehman/ng-drag-drop/README.md

 So if you were to see the demo under Edge or Chrome/Firefox you'll see that these browsers show a different behaviour when an Item is being dragged.
 Simlarly Edge does not let you set a custom dragImage while others do.
 Another major issues is that we can't control the opacity of the ghost element of item being dragged.

 To overcome these issues we'll need to implement our own drag drop functionality instead of relying on the Native Html API which at this point in time, is beyond the scope of this component.
 Libraries like [Dragula](http://valor-software.com/ng2-dragula/), [JQuery Draggable](https://jqueryui.com/draggable/), [Interact.js](http://interactjs.io/) to name a few, can provide you with alternatives.

+## Touch Support
+HTML5 Drag drop is not touch supported but you can use the [DragDropTouch](https://github.com/Bernardo-Castilho/dragdroptouch) Polyfill.

 # Development
 To start the dev flow on your system, follow these steps: